backstage/backstage/docs/plugins/internationalization.md

 ## Overview

-The Backstage core function provides internationalization for plugins
+The Backstage core function provides internationalization for plugins.
+The underlying library is [`i18next`](https://www.i18next.com/) with some additional Backstage typescript magic for type safety with keys.

 ## For a plugin developer